 The track, rolling stock and locomotives were run into the ground in these last years and it speaks volumes for the train crews that operated the line that they were able to keep things going.
 David Briggs’ painting captures the atmosphere perfectly as a train of empty cattle wagons heads towards Dingle just west of Camp Village.
 There’s great detail in this late 1930s view; the locomotives are working hard on the 1:30 gradient, the crew can be seen trying to shout to each other above the noise; St.Mary’s Chapel in the background, the fields and luxuriant fuschia hedges set the scene.

-I wasn’t born when the line closed but have visited the remains of the route many times but now I no longer have to trek to West Kerry to be reminded of this wonderful, mad bit of railway engineering.
+I wasn’t born when the line closed but have visited the remains of the route many times.
+Now I will no longer have to trek to West Kerry to be reminded of this wonderful, mad bit of railway engineering.
 Not the first painting that I have commissioned but by far and away the most satisfying!